Church Work Day

 Adults 25-49 are invited to join Indwellers, a new cohort group for socialization, community connection and spiritual exploration.

 You can look forward to a bimonthly Zoom discussion on the 2nd and 4th Tuesdays of each month, social events, and community care.
-Join us for an Indwellers Game Night on the UUCT veranda Tuesday, July 13 from 7:30- 9:30 PM.
-Current Covid Taskforce Guidelines will be followed.
+Join us for our next Zoom discussion on Tuesday, November 23 at 8 PM.

 Old Guys Lunch

-To be notified of future meeting locations, send an email to John Sample at email@example.com who coordinates the OGL email list.
+To find out the status of the Wednesday, November 24 meeting, send an email to John Sample at email@example.com who coordinates the OGL meetings and email list.

 Christian Spirituality @ UUCT